 The Las Condes, Providencia, and Vitacura areas of Santiago are notoriously frequented by thieves.
-Additional areas to be cautious in include Cerro San Cristobal, Cerro Manquehue, Cerro Santa Lucia and the Lake District.
+Other areas to be cautious include Cerro San Cristobal, Cerro Manquehue, Cerro Santa Lucia and the Lake District.

-Before you head out on the town, take appropriate precautions to avoid becoming a victim; don't flash your cash, keep valuables well concealed and always be aware of your surroundings.
+Before you go out to enjoy the nightlife, take appropriate precautions to avoid becoming a victim; don't flash your cash, keep valuables well concealed and always be aware of your surroundings.

 Luggage and bag theft is also a growing problem in Chile, especially up north in San Pedro and near the Atacama Desert.
 The Pucon and Villarrica areas of the Lake District have also seen an increase in criminal activity, particularly theft.

 Travelers are advised to never leave their baggage unattended in public transportation hubs and to avoid storing them in overhead compartments during travel.
 When moving throughout the country, don't let your bags out of your sight.

 While violent crime is quite rare in Chile, there have been reports of daylight muggings in the Cerro Santa Lucia, Cerro San Cristobal Park, and Cerro Manquehue areas of Santiago.

 These muggings are often carried out by armed groups, making the threat of violence more likely.
 Visiting places off the beaten path at night is not advised, and travel within the busier areas should be done in the safety of groups.

-If you plan on using a taxi service after dark, book one in advance.
-Hailing one on the street may be dangerous.
+If you plan on using a taxi service after dark, book one in advance or ask your hostel staff to help out.

 Chile has its share of bars and nightclubs offering an exciting nightlife experience for visitors.
 If you plan on drinking, however, keep in mind that reports of drink spiking are on the rise.

-in Santiago, Suecia and Bellavista are known for this type of activity.
+In Santiago, nightlife hotspots Suecia and Bellavista are rife with drink spiking.
 Victims are given drinks laced with a drug meant to render them unconscious, making them susceptible to robbery, assault or worse.
 Don't accept drinks from anyone you don't know, and always keep your beverage in your sight at all times.